The latest blog entries are shown below. All entries are found under all journal entries.

 Both are for FAT32 volumes.

-The difference is that the alt-version has a 2 second pause where it waits for user input to override which next stage to use.
+The difference is that the alt-version has a 2 second pause while it waits for user input to override which next stage to use.

 HAOS installation